20 Healthy Homemade Sauces, Dressings, and Dips

 Romesco adds a ton of flavor and texture to foods, and it’s not just for fish!
 It’s quite versatile – use as a pasta sauce, on sandwiches, or on grilled vegetables.
 Romesco sauce is vegan and gluten free

 This healthy homemade Greek yogurt salad dressing is creamy, zesty, and versatile.
 It’s quick & easy to make and perfect for tossing into salads or drizzling on grain bowls, sandwiches, or wraps.
+This creamy Greek yogurt dressing is the best healthy homemade salad dressing to keep in the fridge.
+It’s super easy to make and

 This kale pesto pasta is just a minor twist on a classic pesto recipe, bringing a little different flavor and even more vibrant green color to the dish.
 Kale packs a big nutritional punch, and adds many nutrients to a classic pesto recipe.
 This pesto recipe is vegetarian and gluten free.

 This creamy vegan pasta recipe combines ripe tomatoes with rosé wine and fresh basil to create a comforting blush pasta sauce that’s completely dairy free.
-The rosé pasta sauce is velvety, comforting, and packed full of flavor.

 Hummus is a humble yet nutritious food, packed with plant based protein and healthy fats.
 It’s naturally vegan and gluten free.
 You can use veggie sticks, better-for-you crackers or whole wheat pita for dipping to up the nutrition factor.